Lux Christian Academy: Policies & Handbook

 Permission Slips

-This is a one time permission form per student(s) for all field trips, mission activities, off-campus
+This is a one-time permission form per student(s) for all field trips, mission activities, and off-campus

 activities, etc., which will cover your student for the entire school year.